CorentinTh/pld-comp/README.md

 #### Grammar

-The grammar is written for antlr4, you can find the describing file under antlr4 folder with .g4 extension.
+The grammar is written for antlr4, you can find the describing file under antlr4 folder with `.g4` extension.

 #### Modules

-Variable Manager
+**Variable Manager** used to simplify variable management during compilation process

-ASSM
+**ASSM** //TODO

-Logger
+**Logger** used to provide informations during compilation process

 #### Visitors